 Use this as role-family context only.
 Local employers, Cisco footprint, shift work, field work, automation depth, security scope, and prior IT work can matter more than a credential label.

 Do not claim CCNA, Cisco skills, or network-administration requirements are rising or falling from last year based on the current RoleMath panel.
 Do not predict which credential, tool, or skill employers will ask for next.
-The trend gate does not support that yet.
+RoleMath doesn't publish year-over-year or future-demand claims yet — one snapshot isn't a trend; we'll add trend claims only when several comparable samples exist over time.

 | Claim type | Current status | Why |